| Melbourne — loading...

 The Freeway Is Right There

 Let’s not pretend.
-The Western Ring Road and West Gate Freeway run hard along Yarraville’s western and northern edges.
-If you’re on the wrong side of Anderson Street — and “wrong” here means “west” — you’re looking at serious traffic noise.
+The West Gate Freeway runs along Yarraville’s edges.
+If you’re on the wrong side of Anderson Street — and “wrong” here means “west toward Somerville Road” — you’re looking at serious traffic noise.
 Some of these houses have been retrofitted with double glazing, but plenty haven’t.
 Inspect carefully if you’re buying.
-Seriously.
 A Saturday morning viewing won’t tell you what Wednesday at 6am sounds like.

 Parking Is Fine… Until It Isn’t

 On Anderson Street itself, parking is metered and limited to two hours during the day.
 Weekends get tight, especially between 10am and 2pm when every Melburnian in the western suburbs apparently decided they needed a sourdough at the same time.
-The side streets are generally okay for parking, but residents in the pocket between Anderson Street and the freeway will tell you that event days at any of the nearby venues can turn their street into an informal car park.
+The side streets — Murray Street, Ballarat Street — are generally okay for parking, but event days can turn residential blocks into informal car parks.

 Yarraville is mid-gentrification.
 Not pre, not post — right in the messy middle.
 That means you get the positive stuff (better shops, more dining options, rising property values) and the negative stuff (rising rents, original residents getting pushed out, the occasional awkward interaction between someone who’s lived here since 1985 and someone who moved from Northcote six months ago).

-Property prices tell the story: the median house price in Yarraville hit around $1.05 million in early 2026, up significantly from five years ago.
+Property prices tell the story: the median house price in Yarraville hit around $1.05 million in early 2026.
 For a suburb with industrial heritage and freeway adjacency, that’s a statement.
-It means the people buying here are choosing it deliberately — and the people who’ve been here a long time are sitting on assets that have tripled in value while their rates notices keep climbing.
+The City of Maribyrnong council manages the planning, and every development application is a battlefield between preservation and progress.

 The Dining Scene Is Good, Not Great